Design

 Screen

-According to assessments from many rating organizations and technology sites (including DisplayMate), the screens of the iPhone 13 Pro and iPhone 13 Pro Max are among the “top” in the smartphone world today.
+Based on assessments from a bunch of rating orgs and tech sites, including DisplayMate, the screens of the iPhone 13 Pro and iPhone 13 Pro Max are among the “top” in the smartphone world right now, kind of, yeah.

-iPhone 13 Pro is equipped with an OLED panel, with a resolution of 2532 x 1170 and a pixel density of 460 pixels/inch, no different from the iPhone 12 Pro.
-However, the ProMotion feature has given the iPhone 13 Pro a huge difference compared to its predecessor.
-The feature will automatically adjust the scanning frequency from 10Hz to 120Hz, adapting to the screen’s content and the speed of your finger on the glass.
+The iPhone 13 Pro ships with an OLED panel, with a resolution of 2532 x 1170 and a pixel density of 460 pixels per inch.
+That’s pretty much the same as the iPhone 12 Pro, no big surprise.
+Still, it’s the ProMotion feature that really creates a massive difference for the iPhone 13 Pro vs its predecessor, in practice, not just on paper.
+Basically, it will automatically tune the scanning frequency from 10Hz up to 120Hz, adjusting to what’s on the screen and also the pace of your finger on the glass.

 This feature is not new to Android devices, even some mid-range Android devices are now equipped with high refresh rate screens, but bringing ProMotion to iPhone 13 Pro / Pro Max is still a challenge a welcome upgrade from Apple.